• Published July 8, 2024

 1. Define how you currently devote your energy and attention.

 Think about sketching a picture of your personal button.
 If you were to draw in the 4 buttonholes proportional to your time and attention, what would that look like today?
-How are you supporting your own wellbeing?
+How are you supporting your own self-care?

 When you think about how you currently spend your resources, don’t overlook your mental energy — your most valuable asset that fuels your enthusiasm, motivation, drive, and physical energy to live a full life.